 Recently, my reluctance to recommend a school to learn Spanish in Mexico was overcome.
 A consultation client recommended the Spanish Institute of Puebla.
 A friend of his had gone there and stated that he unequivocally learned the language.
 This was a guy who was smart enough to ask me about traveling in Mexico in general and he volunteered the recommendation.
 Now, I am leery of 'personal testimonials' on web sites.
 Anybody can write one.
 But the Spanish Institute provides (on request) the names and emails of former students, so there is no question about their authenticity.
 They arrange home stays, saying this helps to understand the culture of Mexico.
 This is so true.
 This appeals to me a lot, since I am currently writing a book about modern Mexican society.
 Understanding the culture is crucial to appreciating Mexico and to learning the language beyond being able to order from the menu.

-I checked this Spanish school out and found the Spanish Institute of Puebla to be responsive, intelligent in their responses and to have excellent credentials.
-Moreover, I believe that the the Spanish Institute of Puebla location, Puebla, capitol of the state of Puebla, is in their favor.
+I checked this Spanish school out and found the staff to be responsive, intelligent in their responses and to have excellent credentials.
+Moreover, I believe their location in Puebla, capitol of the state of Puebla, is in their favor.
 Puebla is a big city, but hardly a tourist mecca (although I like it a lot - the colonial architecture, history and atmosphere make it worth a visit by anyone interested in Mexico's past).

 The list of US universities that give credit for completing their courses is incredible.
 It also includes the Foreign Service Institute in Arlington, VA.
 I don't think it gets any more professional than that.